-\paragraph{Password Policies (ID10)}The majority of websites implemented some password composition policy.
-Still, the kind of implementation and the policy varied among websites and partly between the processes of the same website.
+\textbf{Password Policies (ID10).} The majority of websites implement some password composition policy (\gls{pwc}: 64, 67\%; \gls{pwr}: 81, 74\%; ID10).
+Still, the implementation and policy varied across websites and, within the same website, between processes.
 We discovered that password policies can vary based on whether the user is in the \gls{pwc} or \gls{pwr} process.
 Specifically, a password containing a hyphen ("-") was permitted in the \gls{pwr} process but was not allowed in the \gls{pwc} process on the same website.
-We also observed websites that did not have any policy.
-Some either displayed the policy requirements permanently or showed the requirements after starting to type in the new password field.
-The latter implementation often had the issue that the policy was not displayed when copy~\&~pasting or auto-filling a password, e.g., generated from a password manager, into the text field.
-Hence, websites rejected passwords when the new password did not match their composition requirements.
-We also found websites where the policy requirements were displayed after an additional help button was clicked or when the entered password did not match the policy, i.e., we could not read the policy requirements before entering a password.
-In total, most websites showed the password policy during the \gls{pwr} process, whereas only a majority did so during the \gls{pwc} process.

-Additionally, some policies prohibited users from using special characters like ``\%'', or ``\#''.
+We also observed websites that lacked a policy.
+Some displayed the policy requirements permanently, while others showed them after starting to type in the new password field.
+The latter implementation often had the issue that the policy was not displayed when copying and pasting or auto-filling a password, e.g., generated from a password manager, into the text field.
+Hence, websites rejected passwords that did not meet their composition requirements.
+We also found websites where the policy was displayed after clicking an additional help button, or when the entered password did not comply with it, i.e., we could not read the requirements before entering a password.
+In total, most websites displayed the password policy during the \gls{pwr} process, whereas only a majority did so during the \gls{pwc} process.
+Additionally, some policies prohibited using special characters like ``\%'', or ``\#''.
 More often, deployed password policies forced us to use a password of a certain length.
 Particularly, very long passwords ($\geq$ 120 characters) were often rejected.
 Overall, inconsistent implementations can degrade the user experience.
 Enforcing unnecessarily stringent requirements can even break compatibility with passwords generated by password managers~\cite{huaman-21-technical-issues, oesch-20-pw-managers}, resulting in even more user frustration.
 Despite the intention to ensure users are provided with strong passwords, we observed policies that mandate only a minimum of six characters, which is not in line with recommendations from academia~\cite{tan-20-pw-recommendations} and requirements published by organizations such as NIST~\cite{nist-25-sp800-63b-4}.\\